astrovedic/GAXamarin/README.md

 @params TimingCategory, TimingName completely upon requirements.
 @param TimingInterval the time it takes to load a resource.

+Measuring user timings provides a native way to measure a period of time in Google Analytics.
+This can be useful to measure resource load times.

+User timing data can be found primarily in the App Speed User Timings report.

 ```
 CrossGAXamarin.Current.TrackTime("Mapping", "GetTimeTypes", 200);
 ```

+Crash and exception measurement allows you to measure the number and type of caught and uncaught crashes and exceptions that occur in your app.

 ```
 CrossGAXamarin.Current.TrackException("Java.Net.SocketClosed", true);